 - A minimum QPA of 2.0 in the student’s major (unless indicated differently by a school, college, or specific major)

-- All financial obligations to the University must be met before the student’s diploma is released.
+- All financial obligations and academic requirements to the University must be met before the student’s diploma is released.

 Transfer Credit Policy for Undergraduate Students